FeatureBaseDB/www/content/docs/glossary.md

 # Glossary

+<strong id="index">Index:</strong> Indexes are the top level container in Pilosa - similar to a database in an RDBMS.
+Queries cannot operate across multiple indexes.

 <strong id="column">Column:</strong> Columns are the fundamental horizontal data axis within Pilosa.
 Columns are global to all Frames within a Index.

 <strong id="row">Row:</strong> Rows are the fundamental vertical data axis within Pilosa.
 They are namespaced to each Frame within a Index.